 “Before you find yourself about to make another gut-based decision that will surely end badly you must take the time to read this book.
 It will save you from yourself!”

 ~ Leonard A. Schlesinger, PhD, Vice Chairman and COO Emeritus at Limited Brands, Baker Foundation Professor at Harvard Business School, President Emeritus of Babson College, and bestselling author of Just Start

-Do you want to avoid business disasters, whether minor mishaps or major calamities that threaten bankruptcy and bring down promising careers?
+Do you want to avoid business and career disasters, whether minor mishaps or major calamities that threaten bankruptcy and bring down promising careers?
 Such disasters stem from poor decisions due to dangerous judgment errors that scholars call “cognitive biases.”

 Never Go With Your Gut: How Pioneering Leaders Make the Best Decisions and Avoid Business Disasters is the first book to focus on cognitive biases in business leadership and career development and reveal how you can overcome these dangerous judgment errors effectively.
 By combining practical business case studies with cutting-edge research in cognitive neuroscience and behavioral economics, this book will help you make the wisest and most profitable decisions and protect yourself, your career, and your business from disasters.

 Its author Dr. Gleb Tsipursky helps you achieve these goals by drawing on his two decades of experience consulting, coaching, and training leaders as CEO of Disaster Avoidance Experts.
 He also uses his background of over 15 years in academia as a behavioral economist and cognitive neuroscientist researching how to overcome cognitive biases in business decision making.